-Enterprise edition sits on top of hierarchy.
+Enterprise edition sits on top of the hierarchy.
 This edition will feature all the new services SQL Server 2012 is introducing.
-When it comes to licensing enterprise edition you will only be able to purchase CPU core licensees.
-Enterprise edition will be useful for running business and mission critical applications as it is loaded with all the latest improvements, some specially designed for large and complex data processing.
+When it comes to licensing enterprise edition, you will only be able to purchase CPU core licensees.
+Enterprise edition will be useful for running business and mission-critical applications as it is loaded with all the latest improvements, some specially designed for large and complex data processing.
 The Enterprise Edition of SQL Server 2012 will include all the features of the BI Edition as well as the Standard edition.

 SQL Server BI edition (Business Intelligence edition)

 This is the latest on the stack.
 It has many moving parts and will include features of standard edition plus some more.
 There is no CPU core license available for the BI Edition.
 If you need a CPU license for the BI Edition, you’ll need to look to the Enterprise Edition (as it includes all the BI edition features).
 BI also includes the database engine as well with a slight number of cores that are supported.
 While the standard edition supports 16 cores for the database engine, the BI edition supports up to 20 cores for the database engine.

 Some of the features BI edition will include are: